-Dr. Kevin O'Donnell wrote the article: Regenerative Injection Therapy: Healing Injuries Naturally, which was featured in the July 2016 edition of the Flagstaff Business News.
+Dr. Kevin O'Donnell wrote the article “Regenerative Injection Therapy: Healing Injuries Naturally,” which was featured in the July 2016 edition of the Flagstaff Business News.

 Unlike many traditional treatments that are geared towards pain or symptom relief, RIT seeks to heal damaged or degenerative tissue.
 PRP works by harnessing the unique healing power of platelets.
 Platelets are a component of blood generally recognized by its ability to clot wounds.
 However, platelets also are rich in growth factors that help to stimulate regeneration and heal injuries.
 Injecting a concentrated amount into an injury helps kick start and “super charge” the body’s natural healing powers.

 Regenerative injection therapies are usually performed in an office setting under locally injected anesthesia.
 PRP is created by withdrawing 60 ml of blood from a vein, much like a regular blood draw.
-The blood is then processed to create a platelet rich injection amount between 3-6 ml.
+The blood is then processed to create a platelet-rich injection amount between 3-6 ml.
 This final product (PRP) is then injected under ultrasound guidance into the diseased tissue or joint.
 The entire process usually takes 30-60 minutes.

 RIT is considered to be very safe.
-Typically, these procedures require much less recovery and down time compared to surgery.
+Typically, these procedures require much less recovery and downtime compared to surgery.
 Patients are often back to full activity within six weeks.
 In addition, the risk of serious side effects is virtually zero given that the “medicine” is the patient’s own body.
 With any invasive procedure, there remains a very small risk of infection.

 Although not yet considered mainstream, mounting evidence for RIT demonstrates very promising results.
 Several studies show benefit even in patients with severe disease who have failed traditional treatments.
 In some cases, the results have been so dramatic that patients have put off or even canceled major surgeries like total joint replacement.
 Because of the investigational nature of RIT, most insurance companies will not cover the cost of the procedures.
-Typical out-of-pocket cost for patients range from several hundred dollars to a few thousand dollars.
+Typical out-of-pocket cost for patients ranges from several hundred dollars to a few thousand dollars.